MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/WordPress-onprem-connector.md

 - Use [Semantic search in Copilot](semantic-index-for-copilot.md) to enable users to find relevant content.

 ## Limitations
-- Does not index comments.
+- Doesn't index comments.
-- Does not crawl user identities and access permissions.
+- Doesn't crawl user identities and access permissions.
 All published pages or posts indexed using the WordPress connector are visible to all Microsoft 365 users in your tenant, from Microsoft Search or Copilot.

 ## Prerequisites
 - You must be the **search admin** for your organization's Microsoft 365 tenant.
 - **Install the Microsoft Graph connector agent**: To access your WordPress.org-built website, you must install and configure the [Microsoft Graph connector agent](https://www.microsoft.com/download/details.aspx?id=104045).
 [Download the agent installer](https://www.microsoft.com/download/details.aspx?id=104045) and follow the installation instructions to set it up.
 Once installed, ensure that the agent is configured correctly to connect your WordPress.org-built website with the graph connector.
-- **WordPress.org-built website URL**: To connect to your WordPress.org-built website data, you need your organization's WordPress.org-built website URL.
+- **WordPress website URL**: To connect to your WordPress.org-built website data, you need your organization's WordPress.org-built website URL.
-- **WordPress.org-built website Admin account**: To connect to your WordPress.org-built website and allow Microsoft Graph Connector to update published posts and pages regularly, you need an **admin user account** of your WordPress.org-built website with the permission to create an application password.
+- **WordPress Admin account**: To connect to your WordPress.org-built website and allow Microsoft Graph Connector to update published posts and pages regularly, you need an **admin user account** of your WordPress.org-built website with the permission to create an application password.
 Application password is used to authenticate with a third-party service or application that connects to your WordPress.org-built website via REST API.

 ## Get Started

 ### 1. Display name
 A display name is used to identify each citation in Copilot, helping users easily recognize the associated file or item.
 Display name also signifies trusted content.
 Display name is also used as a [content source filter](/MicrosoftSearch/custom-filters#content-source-filters).
 A default value is present for this field, but you can customize it to a name that users in your organization recognize.

-### 2. WordPress.org-built website URL
+### 2. WordPress website URL
 A WordPress.org-built website URL is the unique web address assigned to each WordPress.org-built website, allowing you to access your specific WordPress.org-built website.

 ### 3. Graph Connector Agent
 The graph connector agent acts as a bridge between your WordPress.org instance and the connector APIs, enabling secure and efficient data transfer.
 In this step, select the agent configuration you want to use for your connector.

-If you do not installed the [Microsoft Graph connector agent](https://www.microsoft.com/download/details.aspx?id=104045), you can  [download the agent installer](https://www.microsoft.com/download/details.aspx?id=104045) and follow the installation instructions to set it up.
-Once installed, ensure that the agent is configured correctly to connect your on-premises WordPress.org instance with the graph connector.
+If you have not installed the [Microsoft Graph connector agent](https://www.microsoft.com/download/details.aspx?id=104045) already, you can [download the agent installer](https://www.microsoft.com/download/details.aspx?id=104045) and follow the installation instructions to set it up.
+Once installed, ensure that the agent is configured correctly to connect your on-premises WordPress.org instance with the Graph connector.

 ### 4. Authentication Type
 We support the basic authentication method.
 To enable and configure basic authentication in WordPress.org, find more details [here](https://make.wordpress.org/core/2020/11/05/application-passwords-integration-guide/).